xy7313/xy7313.github.io/_posts/2017-04-14-Salesforce2-Admin-Beginner.md

             - One employment website could list many positions.
         - Instead of creating a relationship field on the Position object that directly links to the Website object, we can link them using a **junction object**.
 A junction object is a custom object with two master-detail relationships, and is the key to making a many-to-many relationship.
 9. Schema Builder
+    1. Click Auto-Layout to sort the layout of the objects in your schema.
+When you click Auto-Layout, you can’t undo it.
+    2. Objects created outside of Schema Builder, such as through an app or the API, don’t automatically display on the canvas.
+Select the checkbox for the object created outside Schema Builder to display it on the canvas.
+    3. Any field you add through Schema Builder isn’t automatically added to the page layout.
+You will need to edit the page layout to specify where the field should be displayed.

+##### 3. Data  -- Salesforce Classic.
+1. two tools, data loader & data import wizard(less file)
+2. mapping

+##### 4. UI
+1. If a tab style is already in use, a number enclosed in brackets [] appears next to the tab style name.
+Hover your mouse over the style name to view the tabs that use the style.
+Click Hide styles which are used on other tabs to filter this list.
+2. Salesforce’s formula editor, and you use it to define the properties of the button or link.
+3. You can override the behavior of standard buttons on record detail pages.
+You can also override the tab home page that displays when a user clicks a standard, custom, or external object tab.
+4. Button overrides are global

+##### 5. mobile salesforce1
+1. You can’t set different menu configurations for different types of users.
+2. if a user is assigned to a profile that has the Groups tab set to Tab Hidden, the user won’t see the Groups menu item in Salesforce1, even though an administrator has included it in the menu.
+3. Salesforce1 Navigation：The first item in the Selected list becomes your users’ Salesforce1 landing page.
+4. Tabs: The navigation menu in a community isn’t controlled via the Navigation Menu settings page.
+Instead, the tabs that are specified in Tabs & Pages in the community’s administration settings determine the contents of the community’s navigation menu.
+5. using compact layouts to put important fields into object record headers
+6. object record pages have page layouts that can be customized, actions have action layouts that can be customized

+?? mobile后两个纯粹瞎写啊，得问问

+##### 6. Chatter Basics
+1. Feed tracking in Salesforce highlights changes to records by automatically announcing them in the record’s feed.

+##### 7. Reports & Dashboards
+1. A report is a list of records that meet the criteria you define.
+Every report is stored in a folder.
+You control who has access to the contents of the folder based on roles, permissions, public groups, and license types
+2. A dashboard is a visual display of key metrics and trends for records in your org.
+The relationship between a dashboard component and report is 1:1; for each dashboard component, there is a single underlying report.
+    3.  to view the dashboard components, you need access to the underlying reports as well.
+    1. Like reports, dashboards are stored in folders,
+    2. Each dashboard has a running user, whose security settings determine which data to display in a dashboard.
+3. A report type is like a template which makes reporting easier.
+    1. The report type determines which fields and records are available for use when creating a report.
+This is based on the relationships between a primary object and its related objects.
+For example, with the ‘Contacts and Accounts’ report type, ‘Contacts’ is the primary object and ‘Accounts’ is the related object.
+    2. Reports display only records that meet the criteria defined in the report type.
+Out of the box, Salesforce provides a set of predefined standard report types.
+Don’t see all the fields you want?
+You might need to create a custom report type.

+Formula fields do ignore the Field-Level Security.

+##### 04/19
+1. assignment
+    1. wt obj used in business scense
+    2. creating an app for sales rep
+    3. opp
+    4. people:
+    5. workflow(alert email, more simpler), process builder

+1. account -- customer(may be a doctor in this case), a company and its employees
+2. activity in account
+3. wt sf do? this company have different database
+1. leads, opportunity standard object

+opportunity
+5. opportunity with visit object, master, detail
+6. one opportunity have many visits, master-detail relationship, opportunity can have rollup summary as master object

+workflow
+1. compact layout,

+in this case, work as manager. use role, user profile, to find the manager, approver setting--manager. (this can be specified in email template) expense obj, account obj,

+do not need report type, need opp and obj, opp has rollup fields, and

+test: what is mcq